-London To Host Major Islamic Finance Summit
+LONDON TO HOST MAJOR ISLAMIC FINANCE SUMMIT

 The 3rd AlBaraka Summit will explore a path to a more sustainable global Economy rooted in Islamic economic principles.

-LONDON, UNITED KINGDOM, October 18, 2024 /EINPresswire / -- Islamic finance continues to be a significant and growing part of the global financial
+Islamic finance continues to be a significant and growing part of the global financial landscape, with a

-landscape, with a $3 trillion finance market.
+$3 trillion finance market .
 It offers alternatives to the mainstream UK financial structure that align with Shari'ah law, including ethical, interest-free finance.

 This is just one of the many topics being investigated during the 3rd annual AlBaraka Summit at the London Marriott Hotel Grosvenor Square on 26 and 27 October.
 Economists, business leaders, academics and scholars will meet and discuss the merits of an alternative to the traditional capitalist economic model.